-Chapter 6 Son of Man
+Chapter 3 Son of Man

-To understand more of who Jesus is, in a Christian perspective and to add an appropriate identifier, in contrast to the term, Son of Mary, we can do a limited search on the term, Son of Man.
+To understand more of who Jesus is, in a Christian perspective and to add an appropriate identifier, we can do a limited search on the term, Son of Man.
 What information can we gather about this term?
-The first reference is edited from The New Unger's Bible Dictionary.29
+The first reference is edited from The New Unger's Bible Dictionary.25